alexandershov/donemail/README.md

 ## What is it?
-Donemail sends an email to the specified address when some function/code/script finishes execution.
+Donemail sends you an email when some function/code/script completes.

 ## Install
 ```shell